TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 - The DbContext lifetime easily matches the transaction boundaries.
 - DbContext management is independent of the application type or architecture.
 (For example, this approach works perfectly with Blazor Server, avoiding its [usual troubles](https://docs.microsoft.com/en-us/aspnet/core/blazor/blazor-server-ef-core?view=aspnetcore-3.1).
 It also behaves exactly the same in integration tests.)
 - Multiple DbContext subtypes are handled independently.
-- Depending on preference or convention, `SaveChanges` may be invoked from the orchestrating layer or the data access layer.
 - A unit of work may be nested.
 For example, a set of operations may explicitly require being transactional, while being able to participate in an encompassing transaction if there is one.
 - If we want to [keep our DbContext type `internal`](#internal-dbcontext-types) to the data access layer, this is possible without compromise to any of the above.

-##### Advantages of Scoped Execution
+#### Advantages of Scoped Execution

 In addition, [scoped execution](#recommended-use) handles many good practices for us.
 It prevents developers from forgetting them, implementing them incorrectly, and having to write boilerplate code for them.

 - The unit of work is automatically transactional.
 Only once the outermost scope ends successfully, the transaction is committed.
 - If the work is exclusively read-only, no database transaction is started, avoiding needless overhead.
 - If an exception bubbles up from any scope, or `IExecutionScope.Abort()` is called, the entire unit of work fails, and the transaction is rolled back.
-    - Further attempts to use the DbContext result in a `TransactionAbortedException`, protecting against inadvertently doing half the work.
+    - Further attempts to use the DbContext result in a `TransactionAbortedException`, protecting against inadvertently committing only the second half of a unit of work.
 - The DbContext's execution strategy is honored.
 For example, if we use SQL Server with `EnableRetryOnFailure()`, its behavior is applied.
     - This makes it easy to achieve [connection resilience](https://docs.microsoft.com/en-us/ef/core/miscellaneous/connection-resiliency).
     - Connection resilience is especially important to "serverless" databases, as with Azure SQL's serverless plan.